LateStartStudio/Hero6/assets/Story Board/README.md

-To develop against the file, you'll need to replace your Twine Stories folder with a Symbolic Directory Link to the git repository.
+To develop against the file on Windows OS, you'll need to replace your Twine Stories folder with a Symbolic Directory Link to the git repository.

 For example: